pererasys/juxt/README.md

 This application follows microservice methodologies which allows me to easily implement and test new features without the hassel of maintaining a monolithic codebase.
 While the Market and Blog API's could likely be joined with the GraphQL/Core service, my Kafka consumers will be interacting with these services and I didn't want to go through the GraphQL layer to make this happen.
 I found it easier to create separate services for these interactions, so I've moved all the business logic to REST API's.

 Also, if this tool becomes widely adopted in the trading community, I expect the Blog and Market services to handle the bulk of requests.
-By segregating these services from the rest of the application, I will be able to dedicate more resources to their independent environments which should allow me to scale relatively easily.
+By segregating these services from the rest of the application, I will be able to dedicate more resources to their environments which should allow me to further scale in a vertical fashion.

 ### Tech Stack